 Assistant Professor of Psychology

 Dr. Nisha Gupta is an assistant professor of psychology at the University of West Georgia.
-She identifies as a liberation psychologist and an arts-based phenomenological researcher: disseminating research findings about people's lived experiences of oppression and empowerment through artistic formats for the purposes of social advocacy and sociocultural healing.
+She identifies as a liberation psychologist and an arts-based phenomenological researcher: disseminating research findings about lived experiences of oppression and empowerment as art for social advocacy and community healing.
 Her work as a researcher, artist, and educator seeks to disrupt cultures of silence, evoke empathy and compassion, initiate dialogue, and build solidarity across difference.
 She was also trained clinically as a psychotherapist for eight years, with a focus on trauma therapy as well as liberation psychotherapy with queer people of color.